Easy to Use Legal Templates

-Overview of a Notice for Infringement of Rights
+How to create a Notice for Infringement of Rights template

 In essence, a Notice for Infringement of Rights is a warning letter.
 Generally, you send one to an individual or business to stop a breach or any illegal activity that violates your rights (“cease”) and not to restart it (“desist”).
 Typically, the letter warns that if the recipient does not stop the specified breach or illegal activity –or take certain actions by the deadlines set in the letter– you may take legal action against the recipient.